-One course must be taken during summer session following sophomore or junior year to meet graduation requirements.
-Options for summer session include: general education goals not previously taken or BIOL 307 Microbiology.
+One (1) course must be taken during summer session following sophomore or junior year to meet graduation requirements.
+Options for summer session include: General Education courses not previously taken or BIOL 307 Microbiology.
 Intersession options for General Education courses are also available in sophomore or junior year.
-Students are required to take NUTR 427 Nutrition in the School Environment (0.5 course-credit), an online course, in the summer preceding the last year of the program.
+Students are required to take NUTR 427 Nutrition in the School Environment (0.5 course-credit), an online course, during the summer proceeding the last year of the program.
 Continuing Education course tuition/fees apply.

-Concentration Requirements (15 courses):
+Concentration Requirements (11 courses):